Warum Kokosnektar gesünder ist als Industriezucker

 Lower fructose content : Less strain on the liver and metabolism.

-Coconut nectar is therefore a healthier alternative to industrial sugar – although it should be consumed in moderation, as it still contains sugar.
+Coconut nectar is therefore a healthier alternative to refined sugar – although consumed in moderation, as it still contains sugar.

-Our organic coconut nectar from Homegardens in Sri Lanka
+Our organic coconut nectar from the home gardens in Sri Lanka

-Like all our products, our coconut nectar comes from Sri Lanka's home gardens.
-It is organic and hand-harvested.
-This special nectar enhances many of our products and is a compelling ingredient for a unique taste experience, not only from a health perspective but also from an indulgent perspective.
+Like all our products, our coconut nectar comes from the home gardens of Sri Lanka.
+It is organically grown and harvested by hand.
+This special nectar enhances many of our products and is a compelling ingredient for a unique taste experience, not only from a health perspective but also from a culinary one.

-Here you can find our products sweetened with the valuable coconut nectar:
+Here you will find our products sweetened with precious coconut nectar:

 Amino sauces